JoaoG250/bootstrap-tags-input/README.md

-# bootstrap-tags-input
+# Bootstrap Tags Input Component

-Tags input component made with plain JavaScript for Bootstrap 5
+Bootstrap Tags Input is a component made with plain JavaScript for Bootstrap 5.

+## Usage

+Checkout the usage example [here](example.html)